Understanding the Differences Between Contact Dermatitis and Atopic Dermatitis

 Treatments for dermatitis in infants and children vary depending on its type and include several important aspects.

 Prevention plays a very important role, especially in children with a family history of dermatitis.
-It is therefore recommended to regularly use emollient creams which can reduce the risk of developing atopic dermatitis.
+Therefore, regular use of emollient creams is recommended, which can reduce the risk of developing atopic dermatitis.

 During flare-ups, your family doctor may prescribe topical corticosteroids to reduce inflammation and relieve symptoms.

-Apart from flare-ups, it is essential to have a suitable skincare routine.
-Therefore, the duration of the bath should be limited to 10 minutes and its temperature should be between 35 and 37℃ (95 and 98.6℉).
-The use of a gentle, moisturizing cleanser is recommended, such as a cleansing oil.
+Aside from flare-ups, it's essential to have a proper skincare routine.
+Bath time should be limited to 10 minutes and the temperature should be between 35 and 37°C (95 and 98.6°F).
+Using a gentle, moisturizing cleanser, such as a cleansing oil, is recommended.

-After bathing, it is best to gently dab the skin rather than rubbing it to avoid further irritating already sensitized skin.
+After bathing, it is best to gently pat the skin rather than rubbing it to avoid further irritating already sensitized skin.

 Regular application of an emollient is also essential to keep the skin hydrated and protect the skin barrier.
 This step helps relieve itching and prevent flare-ups.

-It is also important to choose clothing made from soft, breathable, hypoallergenic fabrics, avoid known irritants, and maintain a cool, humid environment to help reduce symptoms.
+It is also important to choose clothing made of soft, breathable, and hypoallergenic fabrics, avoid known irritants, and maintain a cool, humid environment to help reduce symptoms.

-Dermatitis can also affect the hands and cause redness, itching, cracking and even scales.
-The causes are similar to those of dermatitis on other parts of the body, including allergies, exposure to irritants, or simply genetic predispositions.
-Because adults are often in contact with irritating or allergenic substances, such as household cleaners, chemicals or metals, they are more likely to develop hand dermatitis.
+Dermatitis can also affect the hands, causing redness, itching, cracks, and even scaling.
+The causes are similar to those of dermatitis elsewhere on the body, including allergies, exposure to irritants, or simply genetic predisposition.
+Because adults often come into contact with irritants or allergens, such as household cleaners, chemicals, or metals, they are more likely to develop hand dermatitis.

-To manage flare-ups on the hands, it is advisable to take certain precautions.
-This includes using gentle cleansers and, most importantly, applying moisturizer regularly to keep the skin supple and hydrated.
-Wearing gloves during activities that expose your hands to irritants, such as cleaning the house, can provide additional protection against hand dermatitis.
-By following these tips, you can reduce symptoms and improve the comfort of your hands.
+To manage hand rashes, it's advisable to take certain precautions.
+This includes using gentle cleansers and, most importantly, regularly applying moisturizer to keep your skin supple and hydrated.
+Wearing gloves when performing activities that expose your hands to irritants, such as cleaning the house, can provide additional protection against hand dermatitis.
+By following these tips, you can reduce symptoms and improve hand comfort.

 As soon as possible, call a professional